-12.4.3 Application Requirements for Quasi-Judicial Approvals.
-Applications for quasi-judicial approval shall meet all requirements set forth for applications for legislative approval

-12.4.3.1 Application Requirements.
+- 12.4.3 Application Requirements for Quasi-Judicial Approvals.
+Applications for quasi-judicial approval shall meet all requirements set forth for applications for legislative approval - 12.4.3.1 Application Requirements. - i.

-- i.
 Required submittal materials to initiate the request will be identified in checklist form, including fees, created and maintained in the office of the Director. - ii.
 The Director will determine if the application is complete.
-If it is not complete, the applicant will be notified and the submittal will be returned.
+If it is not complete, the applicant will be notified and the submittal will be returned. - 12.4.3.2 Procedures. - i.
+Scheduling.

-12.4.32 Procedures.

-- Scheduling.
 Once the Director determines an application is complete, the hearing will be placed on the next available Board/Commission agenda. - ii.
-Notice. - A notice setting forth the date, time, place of the hearing, the name of the applicant, identification of the subject property and proposed City action shall be at least 15 days prior to any public hearing. - The Director is responsible for providing such notice. - All notices will be published in an official newspaper recognized by the City. - by the City on each street frontage of the property at least 15 days prior to the date of the hearing.
+Notice. - A notice setting forth the date, time, place of the hearing, the name of the applicant, identification of the subject property and proposed City action shall be at least 15 days prior to any public hearing. - The Director is responsible for providing such notice. - All notices will be published in an official newspaper recognized by the City. - The applicant will post a sign provided by the City on each street frontage of the property at least 15 days prior to the date of the hearing.
 The sign will show the time, date and place of the hearing, the reason for the hearing, the date of the notice and signature of the Director, and a telephone number that can be called for information.
 The applicant is required to maintain the sign(s) on the subject property until the day after the final public hearing.